mahendraiqbal/resume-cv/README.md

 - editing experience responsibility -> break if too long
 - order things by date
 - add option to auto fill sample data (just add an autofill state)
+- some of the functions that use the toggle hook should probably use something that is just an explicit true/false.